NunzioKnerr/pannotator_analyse/PannotatoR_Examples.md

 df_oak <- readRDS("Data_files/oak_data_user1.Rds")
 ```

-## Add plot and frame numbers to each .rds file
+## Add plot and frame numbers to each .rds file {#add-plot-and-frame-numbers-to-each-.rds-file}

 ``` r
 # Now we add the plot and information to each frame in the .rds file.
 This is useful code if you have multiple plots or subplots in a single .rds file.
 In this example we have only one plot (plot_06_new).
 A .csv file linking plot ID to frame or .kmz file ID is required